nrstott/bogart/docs/routing.md

     	return bogart.html('Hello World');
     });

-Routes are matched first based upon the length of the match and second based upon the order in which they were defined.
-Regular expression routes are matched before string pattern routes.
+Routes are tested for matches in the order in which they were defined.

 ## Route Patterns